pbj-writes/bicycle_api/docs/source/index.html.md

 > Make sure to replace `bicycle_inventory_api_key` with your API key.

 Bicycle Inventory uses API keys to allow access to the API.
-You can register a new Bicycle Inventory API key at our [developer portal](https://pbjwrites.info/developers).

 Bicycle Inventory expects for the API key to be included in all API requests to the server in a header that looks like the following: